BWsix/shite/README.md

 # Shite(/tester004_1)

-The Next Generation of Social Media is finally here.
+The Next Generation of Social Media created using create-react-app.

 ## In Progress